 * Providing Autism Coaching support to teachers and students as needed

-* Handling referrals to the FOCUS Day Treatment Program at Blowing Rock for the schools to which they are assigned.
+* Handling referrals to the FOCUS Day Treatment Programs at Blowing Rock and Cove Creek for the schools to which they are assigned.

 * Attending FOCUS Day Treatment Program CFT meetings for the students in the schools they serve